-There are a couple of reasons this computer-on-a-chip is a great device for a video wall controller.
-First, the device is cheap.
-The latest model of the device, the Raspberry Pi 3 Model B+, can be purchased for around US $30 on its own.
-However, with all the required accessories, each device will end up costing about US $100.
-Still, this price tag is much cheaper than a stand-alone PC.
-The savings associated with a Raspberry Pi when compared to a stand-alone PC are significant for deployments with multiple screens.
-Another important source for cost savings is the Raspberry Pi’s low power draw.
+There are a couple of reasons that the Raspberry Pi computer-on-a-chip is a great device for a video wall.
+One source of savings is the Raspberry Pi’s low power draw.
 The device only draws 3 watts of electricity.
 This number is quite impressive considering the Raspberry Pi can display full 1080p HD content.
-This low energy draw makes the electricity costs of a Raspberry Pi video deployment very low.
+This low energy draw makes the electricity costs of a Raspberry Pi video wall deployment very low.
 This low cost can result in thousands of dollars in savings when compared to the electricity costs of other media players.

-Another important feature of a Raspberry Pi video wall controller is the availability of digital signage management software.
+Another important feature of the Raspberry Pi is the availability of digital signage management software.
 After setting up your Raspberry Pi video wall displays, you will need to manage your video content.
-Management tasks include uploading and storing video assets, compiling videos into playlists, and scheduling video content.
+Management tasks include uploading and storing video assets, organizing videos into playlists, and scheduling video content.
 Fortunately, there are useful open source and professional, paid software solutions to assist with digital sign content management.
 Professional digital signage software is useful for video wall deployments with multiple screens.
-The software is helpful in this scenario as users can change content directly from their computer.
-With this software, users do not have to travel to each Raspberry Pi video wall controller.
+The software is helpful as it allows users to change video content directly from their computer.
+With this software, users do not have to physically access their Raspberry Pi and video wall for each content change.

 How can I get started with a Raspberry Pi video wall?

 To get started with your Raspberry Pi video wall, you will need both hardware and software.
-For hardware, we recommend the latest model of the Raspberry Pi, the Raspberry Pi 3 Model B+.
-While you can use other models, the latest device will provide optimal performance for your video display.
+For hardware, we recommend the Raspberry Pi 3 Model B+.
+While you can use other models, the Model B+ will provide optimal performance for your video display.
 Next, you will need an official Raspberry Pi power source.
 This proper power supply will ensure you do not run into several common issues associated with the minicomputer.
 You will also need an HDMI cable to connect your Raspberry Pi media player to your display.
 Additionally, you will need a microSD card to store the required video wall software for your Raspberry Pi and your video wall content.

-The Screenly Box 0 comes with all of these components bundled together.
+The Screenly Box 0 comes with all needed Raspberry Pi components bundled together.
 We designed the Screenly Box 0 for customers who are just getting started with their Raspberry Pi video wall deployment.
-The Screenly Box 0 simplifies the purchasing experience as it allows users to purchase all they need to get started in a single product.
-However, while you can connect to WiFi with most Raspberry Pis, we recommend you connect to the internet via ethernet cable.
+While you can connect to WiFi with most Raspberry Pis, we recommend you connect to the internet via ethernet cable.
 Connecting via ethernet will help you avoid any wireless connectivity issues.
 If you do not already have an ethernet cable, be sure to purchase one separately.
 The Screenly Box 0 does not include an ethernet cable.

 For software, you can use free digital signage management software such as Screenly OSE (Open Source Edition).
-You can also use a paid, professional software solution such as Screenly Pro.
-As mentioned, Screenly Pro has a variety of useful features that users will not find in Screenly OSE.
+You can also use a paid, professional software solution such as Screenly’s paid version (referred to simply as “Screenly”).
+As mentioned, Screenly has a variety of useful features that users will not find in Screenly OSE.
 These features include the ability to manage the content of multiple screens from a central interface.
-Learn more about the differences between Screenly OSE and Screenly Pro in our Screenly OSE vs. Screenly Pro article.
+Learn more about the differences between Screenly OSE and Screenly in our article on Screenly OSE vs. Screenly (Paid Version).

 I want my video wall to display the same video and fragment it across multiple screens.
 How do I do that with the Raspberry Pi?